Hildebrand Law, P.C. mobile logo

 The Court of Appeals in the Guthrie case discussed the balancing of the increased value of the business, the amount the couple received from the business, and whether a community lien should, given those factors as well as others, be granted.

 If you need information about what is separate property in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona community property attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.